-My 13-year-old nephew Eddie loves fonts.
+My nephew Eddie loves fonts.
 Those of you joining me for the Sunday Painting with fonts Zoom sessions know him because he joins us most weeks.
 If you’ve been to my other Zoom events you will know his voice from the Typography Karaoke game.

 Last Christmas Eddie had the brilliant idea to make the faces of animals like cat, dog, cow, pig and T-Rex out of the letters of their name.